Ramified and Unramified Motivic Multiple $t$-, $T$- and $S$-Values: Notation and the motivic setup

 We will adopt the motivic setup developed in \cite{Brown2012,Glanois2016}.
 Let $\Gamma_{N}$ be the group of $N$-th roots of unity for any $N\in\N$.
 Let $w\in\N$ and suppose $a_j=0$ or $a_j\in\Gamma_{N}$ for all $0\le j\le w+1$.
 Then one can define the so-called motivic integrals $I^\fm(a_0;a_1,\dots,a_w;a_{w+1})$ subjecting to a list of axioms.
 The most important property of the motivic integrals is that there is a period map $\dch$ such that

 as an iterated integral (we always integrate from left to right in this paper) whenever it converges in which case we can obtain some special values of multiple polylogarithms at some $N$th roots of unity (see \cite[Ch.\ 14]{Zhao2016}).
+Here $\dep(a_1,\dots,a_w)$ is the number of nonzero components in $(a_1,\dots,a_w)$.

 Let $\calH^N$ be the $\Q$-vector space spanned by the \emph{motivic colored MZVs} of the form